 Many idealize camping trips as being this easy, effortless encounter with nearby or distant destinations rich with natural or green landscapes and nights under the stars twinkling in the black night sky above.
 But for a lot of beginner campers, those unrealistic expectations can rapidly unravel into a stressful mess of reality.
 That’s why we’ve compiled the best camping tips and tricks for beginners to help you pitch a tent — not a fit — like a seasoned camper!

-This isn’t your average tips for camping guide!
+This isn’t your average tips for a camping guide!
 We’ve laid out our best camping tips because we know that the more you plan, the better your camping experience can be.
 Whether this is your first time or you’ve made a few trips out to the campground already, this guide will help you have the best outdoor stay possible.

 Keep in mind that this guide focuses on mild-season camping conditions ideal for first-timer or beginner campers.
 Safety is always our number one priority.
 Harsh conditions like freezing temperatures and even mountaineering are not just things beginners should leave for advanced campers; those more extreme conditions require gear that will be much more expensive and often less accessible.